-Interest in Israeli self-defense has never been higher.
-Driven partially by a contentious environment in the United States that has seen an increase in street-level demonstration, more and more Americans are seeking ways to protect themselves and their loved ones if they end up in a physical altercation.
-Krav Maga, the Israeli self-defense system, has long been trusted by military and police units and is now being sought by civilians.
+Interest in Self-Defense has never been higher.
+More and more Americans are seeking ways to protect themselves and their loved ones if they end up in a physical altercation.
+Krav Maga, the Israeli self-defense system, has long been trusted by military and police units across the world, and is now available for anyone to learn.

-Modern Americans are inundated with physical combat as a spectacle.
+To many people, physical combat as a spectacle.
 With the rise of MMA as a sport and advancements in Hollywood technology and technique, images of elite-level combat are widely consumed.
 If you’re a fan of military or law enforcement action, you’ve most likely seen Krav Maga techniques used to subdue an attacker.
-This has led to an increased interest and demand for Israeli self-defense instruction across the country.
+This has led to increased interest and demand for Krav Maga training for fighting, as well as for self-defense across the country.
 Let’s take a look at how such a relatively new self-defense system became so big so fast.

 Built To Protect The Streets

-Krav Maga traces its roots to the years leading up to World War II in Bratislava, Czechoslovakia.
+Krav Maga traces its roots to the years leading up to World War II in Bratislava, a city in the former country of Czechoslovakia.
 Imi Lichtenfeld, the son of a revered chief detective inspector, used the defense and fighting skills his father taught him to protect his Jewish neighbors from fascist gangs.
 At first, he relied primarily on boxing and wrestling during anti-Semitic riots to defend the lives and property of the neighborhood.
 He soon realized that the competitive techniques used in sport combat weren’t always effective in a real fight on the streets.